-These are products I have tested in the field or researched extensively and screened with a number of counterfiet-flagging Chrome extensions (in the case of most items, both) Save the time and hassle of trying to reach between the lines of product reviews with the Digital Nomad Supplies Shopping list I have created- full of products that I personally have vetted and/or tested in the field.
-Links on this page are affiliate links, so if you buy based on my research and writeup, I might get a small commission from Amazon.
+These are products I have tested in the field or researched extensively and screened with a number of counterfeit-flagging Chrome extensions (in the case of most items, both) Save the time and hassle of trying to read between the lines of product reviews with the Digital Nomad Supplies Shopping list I have created- full of products that I personally have vetted and/or tested in the field.

-Review my list below for details, tips, and specs, or just jump to my Portable Office Shopping list on Amazon.
+Review my list below for details, tips, and specs, or just jump to my Portable Office Shopping list at Amazon.

 Essential Supplies for my Portable Office for Remote Work while Traveling